(This is a reader-submitted review as part of our gun review contest. See details here.)

 As far as fit, the folks at CZC have you covered.
 The contact areas are polished to a mirror finish, including the slide rails.
 CZC includes a test target highlighting the pistol’s accuracy as well as the trigger weights of the two pulls leaving the shop.
 The double action is smooth and predictable, the single action has very light take up, a small wall then a clean break.
 You can stage the trigger in single action if you’re careful.

 A lot of plastic pistoleros usually cook off a few rounds before finding the “wall” for precision shooting.
-The sear/hammer engagement breaks at about 2# and the trigger return spring/slack takes about 3# of pressure to overcome.
+The sear/hammer engagement breaks at about 2 pounds and the trigger return spring/slack takes about 3 pounds of pressure to overcome.
 You can feel it when you get to it, but it will take a couple tries before you can stage it.
-This particular pistol left the factory rated at 8 lbs DA, 3 lbs 5 oz SA.
+This particular pistol left the factory rated at 8 pounds DA, 3 pounds 5 ounces SA.
 It really doesn’t feel that heavy in single action, it feels lighter.
 The trigger has an over travel set screw, to tune as much/little over travel as your shooting style needs.

-I’ve plunk tested three brands of self defense/duty JHP’s and they all fit fine.
+I’ve plunk tested three brands of self-defense/duty JHPs and they all fit fine.
 I never bothered firing any SD JHP, but did fire some truncated cone projectiles no problem, which is close enough, right?
-I’ve experienced probably 5-10 malfunctions total, and in all cases they were hard primers not seated to the correct depth by yours truly (hey, S&B primers go on sale at Cabela’s).
-The follow up double action strike sent all rounds on their way.
+I’ve experienced probably 5 to 10 malfunctions total, and in all cases they were hard primers not seated to the correct depth by yours truly (hey, S&B primers go on sale at Cabela’s).
+The follow-up double-action strike sent all rounds on their way.

 The slide stop failing will seize up the action.
 Keeping the TRS oiled greatly extends the life of the spring.
 As a precaution, the wisdom of the internet recommends changing the slide stop and all the springs at 10,000 round intervals.
 It sounds like a hassle, but I’ve basically just said to you “If you spend $2,000+ on ammunition, you need to change $60 in parts”.